vectordotdev/vector/docs/tutorials/lognamespacing.md

 Log Namespacing is a new feature in Vector that allows different fields of the Log event to be kept under separate namespaces, thus avoiding conflicts where two different fields try to use the same name.
-Log Namespacing does not apply to Metric events.
+Log Namespacing does not apply to Metric or Trace events.

 ## Config